How do I transfer a domain to Namecheap with minimal downtime?

 - Once you've done so, the following message will be displayed:

-2. Authorize your domain to use our FreeDNS service and then insert DNS settings for it:
+2. Authorize your domain to use our FreeDNS service and then insert host records (DNS settings like A records, MX records, etc.) for it:

 - Select Domain List from the left sidebar: